ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 In order to produce a (notification) response to a GET request asking for a full query of the TRL, the AS performs the following actions.

-1. From the current TRL resource representation, the AS builds a set HASHES, such that:
+1. From the TRL, the AS builds a set HASHES such that:

-    * If the requester is a registered device, HASHES specifies the token hashes of the Access Tokens pertaining to that registered device.
-The AS can use the authenticated identity of the registered device to perform the necessary filtering on the TRL resource representation.
+    * If the requester is a registered device, HASHES specifies the token hashes currently in the TRL and associated with the Access Tokens pertaining to that registered device.
+The AS can use the authenticated identity of the registered device to perform the necessary filtering on the TRL content.

-    * If the requester is an administrator, HASHES specifies all the token hashes in the current TRL resource representation.
+    * If the requester is an administrator, HASHES specifies all the token hashes currently in the TRL.

 2. The AS sends a 2.05 (Content) response to the requester.
 The response MUST have Content-Format "application/ace-trl+cbor".
 The payload of the response is a CBOR map, which MUST be formatted as follows.